chrishylanduk/uk-public-sector-graduate-schemes-list/README.md

 # All UK public sector graduate schemes

-Crowdsourced links to all UK public sector grad schemes and grad jobs across national and local government, the Civil Service, public bodies, healthcare, policing, and more.
+Crowdsourced links to all UK public sector grad schemes and grad jobs — covering national and local government, the Civil Service, public bodies, healthcare, policing, and more.

 Most schemes recruit only at specific times of the year.
 Many welcome careers changers who graduated some time ago, and some are also open to non-graduates.
-Many of these organisations also offer entry-level roles and apprenticeships that may be suitable for graduates.
+Many of the included organisations also offer entry-level roles and apprenticeships that can be suitable for graduates.

 ### Is something wrong or missing?